danielabar/meblog/src/markdown/reflections-on-effective-teams.md

 But first, what do I mean by an effective team?
 My definition of this term is a team that can continuously deliver working software that solves their customers problems, and the customers are happy to keep on paying for the service.
 The delivery of each release introduces little to no [regressions](https://en.wikipedia.org/wiki/Software_regression).
 Equally important, an effective team consists of team members who communicate well with each other, feel satisfied and fulfilled in their work, and reasonably look forward to starting work each day.

-Now that the definition is out of the way, the rest of this post will cover practices that make teams effective.

 <aside class="markdown-aside">
 There are of course, many more projects and teams in this world that I haven't worked on than those I have, so all the practices suggested in this post are based only on my experience.
-There could be other practices that I've missed that are also effective, and some of my suggestions may not work for all teams.
+There could be other practices I've missed that are also effective, and some of my suggestions may not work for all teams.
 Your mileage may vary.
 </aside>

+Now that the definition is out of the way, let's get into the practices.

 ## Product